What to Know Before Signing a Divorce Attorney Retainer Agreement

 The retainer agreement is the foundation of the attorney-client relationship.
 A well-negotiated one sets clear expectations, protects you against billing surprises, and gives you documented recourse if problems arise.
 A poorly reviewed one creates avoidable disputes.
 AH.5 in the bundle is the complete negotiation protocol: every term worth addressing, how to phrase each request, and what to do if the attorney declines.
 The rest of the bundle carries that preparation through every stage of the representation.

-The retainer agreement is the foundation of the attorney-client relationship.
-For the complete guide to managing that relationship from hire through billing and client rights, see Working with a Divorce Attorney: The Complete Client Guide.
+For the complete guide to managing the attorney-client relationship from hire through billing and client rights, see Working with a Divorce Attorney: The Complete Client Guide.

 Frequently Asked Questions